brynnelliott/handbook-beta/source/instructor_training/trainers.md

 * Vote in Trainer community elections

 Exceptions may be made at the discretion of The Carpentries Core Team.
-To request permission to teach or host a demo, contact team@carpentries.org.
+To request permission to teach or host a demo, contact [The Carpentires](mailto:team@carpentries.org).

 #### Trainer Alumni may select to: